 All over the country, map-makers were producing maps of the most attractive areas, and walkers, cyclists and motorists were buying them in their millions.
 Fierce competition raged between these map-makers until the Ordnance Survey engaged an artist called ELLIS MARTIN to design eye-catching covers for its maps.
 From then on, the Ordnance Survey led the maket and Martin's superb period designs for OS map covers are now collectors' pieces.'
 J P Browne Map Cover Art

-I like this finely drawn commercial art.
-This links to a post I did on cigarette cards.
+For other examples of finely drawn commercial art this links to a post I did on cigarette cards.